Bell Hill

 Introduction To The Section 8 Housing Choice Voucher Program

-As you investigate the Section 8 Housing Choice Voucher Program in Minnesota, you’ll find it’s designed to help low-income families, elderly individuals, veterans, and disabled persons afford rental housing by providing vouchers that cover a portion of their rent.
+As you investigate the Section 8 Housing Choice Voucher Program in Minnesota, you’ll find it’s designed to help families with low income, elderly individuals, veterans, and disabled persons afford rental housing by providing vouchers that cover a portion of their rent.

-This program improves housing affordability in the rental market, enabling participants to secure decent housing within their means.
+This program improves housing affordability in the rental market, enabling participants to secure decent housing within their means through new technologies that simplify applications and landlord communications.

 It’s an essential resource for those struggling to pay rent, promoting stability and flexibility in Minnesota’s rental market.